Tom Freiling

-Tom Freiling (born May 6, 1966 in Minneapolis, Minnesota) is an American author and publisher of books on faith, culture, and health.
-Freiling is the CEO of Freiling Publishing, and the founder of Xulon Press, acquired by Salem Communications in 2006.
+Tom Freiling (born May 6, 1966, in Minneapolis, Minnesota) is an American author and publisher of books on business, faith, culture, and health.
+Freiling is the CEO of Freiling Publishing and the founder of Xulon Press, acquired by NASDAQ publishing group Salem Communications in 2006.
+He sits on Forbes Business Council, the Executive Board at Fast Company and is a contributing writer at Entrepreneur.

 Authorial career

 In 2000 Freiling released the book Reagan's God and Country (Gospel Light), that was endorsed by the former U.S. Attorney General, John Ashcroft.
-It was described as “must reading for everyone interested in our nation’s past.” by Dr. Jerry Falwell The book has been placed in the Ronald Reagan Presidential Library and Museum.
+It was described as “must reading for everyone interested in our nation’s past” by Dr. Jerry Falwell.
+The book has been placed in the Ronald Reagan Presidential Library and Museum.
 2002 saw the publication of Abraham Lincoln's Daily Treasure (Revell), a daily commentary of the president's life and faith alongside the actual devotional he is purported to have used during his presidency.
 Freiling released a best-selling book George W. Bush on God and Country (Allegiance Press) in 2004 and the collection of spiritual principles from the life of Lincoln, Walking with Lincoln (Revell), in 2009.

 In 2004 Charles Sellier's Grizzly Adams Productions used George W. Bush on God and Country, along with David Aikman's book A Man of Faith, as the bases for his award-winning television documentary George W. Bush: Faith in the White House.
 The film was awarded three ICVMA awards and selected for Crown Awards.
 It also became a part of the President Bush permanent collection at the Smithsonian Institution.